ClouDesire/docusaurus/docs/api-product.md

 product with metered billing based on the actual usage, i.e. HTTP calls executed.

+An example API product is available on our [demo marketplace](https://demo.cloudesire.com/281/api/api-demo)

 The onboarding process starts after creating a new "Product" in the Marketplace Catalog, as described [here](onboarding.md#applications-catalogue).